axelvaldez/radical-companies/_posts/2024/2024-09-25-radical-how-it-evolved.markdown

    </td>
   </tr>
  </table>
- <p>This is a call to action for embracing this Radical shift and outlining how it challenges the <em>status quo</em>.Radical offers a people-centered, transparent alternative to the Fiat system.</p>
+ <p>This is a call to action for embracing this shift to Radical and outlining how it challenges to the <em>status quo</em>.
+Radical offers a people-centered, transparent alternative to the Fiat system.</p>

 {% include related.html %}